sns-sdks/python-youtube/README.rst

 SEARCH
 ------

-You can use those methods to search the video,playlist,channel data. for more info, you can see the `Search Request Docs <https://developers.google.com/youtube/v3/docs/search/list>`_ .
+You can use those methods to search the video,playlist,channel data.
+For more info, you can see the `Search Request Docs <https://developers.google.com/youtube/v3/docs/search/list>`_ .

 You can search different type of resource with keywords::